MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/ai/transparency-note-dev-tools-for-copilot.md

 ms.custom: bap-template
 ---

-# Transparency note for developer tools for copilot in Business Central
+# Transparency note: Developer tools for copilot in Business Central

 ## What is a Transparency Note?